 This may not be your dream job if…

-You are satisfied doing one thing day-in, and day-out.
+You are satisfied with doing one thing day-in, and day-out.

 “There is a lot of variety and you really never know what you are going to work on next,” said Kim Thompson, Lead Application Developer.
 We encourage our team members to become jacks-of-all-trades when it comes to Deacom’s software and the various industries we work with.
 The goal is that anyone in the company can approach any developer with a question and they should be able to answer it.
 By being decompartmentalized, we are able to keep our developers challenged and their skills sharp.

 Front-End Design is the only thing that interests you.